Apsalar/pgsql-http/README.md

 As seen in the examples, you can easily unspool the array of `http_header` tuples into a result set using the PostgreSQL `unnest()` function on the array.
 From there you can easily select the particular header you are interested in.

+## Keep-Alive

+By default each request uses a fresh connection and assures that the connection is closed when the request is done.
+This behavior reduces the chance of consuming system resources (sockets) as the extension runs over extended periods of time.

+High-performance applications may wish to enable keep-alive and connection persistence to reduce latency and enhance throughput.
+The following command changes the behavior of the http extension to maintain connections as long as possible for all subsequent requests:

+    SELECT http_set_keepalive(TRUE);

+The http_set_keepalive() command returns the previous setting if you wish to restore it.

+## Timeouts

+By default a 5 second timeout is set for the completion of a request.
+If a different timeout is desired the following command can be used to change it for all subsequent requests:

+    SELECT http_set_timeout_msec(200);

+The http_set_timeout_msec() command returns the previous setting if you wish to restore it.

 ## Functions

 * `http_header(field VARCHAR, value VARCHAR)` returns `http_header`